frispete/vpndnshelper/README.md

 For now, we rely on being started with a teared down VPN tunnel in order to collect the local nameserver.
-If you need to restart `vpndnshelper` during operation, tear down the VPN tunnel first, or you end up with enabled VPN nameserver `/etc/dnsmasq.d/vpndnshelper.conf`, which may prevent you from re- establishing the VPN tunnel again, since you cannot reach the VPN nameserver anymore.
-Your only choice is disabling those entries manually then.
+If you need to restart `vpndnshelper` during operation, tear down the VPN tunnel first. `vpndnshelper` will reset the VPN DNS server on restart, but will not be able to catch up with current state with an open VPN tunnel.